kagankerimoglu/cineweb/README.md

 # Cine Calculator
-Repository of various web calculators.
+Repository of various HTML-based calculators related to cineamatography.